flosskosova/foss4g-2023/content/sponsor/CallForSponsorsOpportunities.md

 - Teachers and Education Professionals
 - Scientific Communities and Researchers

-There will be tracks that focus on each of those profiles, and also several common spaces so attendees from all backgrounds can meet and connect.
-FOSS4G is the best place to connect to other professionals and expand your possiblities.

 ### Topics

 The conference will cover all kind of topics: